alessiohappy/exPRSso/README.md

 ## Contact

-[Alessio Felici/alessio.felici@phd.unipi.it] - For support or any questions on the use of the application.
+Alessio Felici (M.Sc.), [alessio.felici@phd.unipi.it] - For support or any questions on the use of the application.